Celebrating over 55 Years of Credentialing Technologists

 What do we receive after we succeed?

 A beautifully framed certificate (additional copies available from ABRET) and a Press Kit to help you publicize your accomplishment!
 LAB also publishes the names of successful labs on the ABRET website, along with photos of the staff with their certificates (if labs wish to submit photos).
-The American Journal of ElectroneurodiagnosticTechnology regularly publishes a list of accredited labs.
+ASET's The Neurodiagnostic Journal publishes a list of newly accredited labs each quarter.
 A press release will be sent by LAB of ABRET to your local Epilepsy Foundation chapter.

 Do the EEG techs have to be registered?